• Skip to primary navigation

 • Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to dishes.
 Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.

 • Sumac - It is a popular spice in Middle Eastern and Turkish cooking.
-I love using sumac to garnish my Mutabel as it adds bright red color and tartness to it.
+I love using Sumac to garnish my Mutabel as it adds a bright red color and tartness to it.
 You can buy sumac from the majority of large supermarkets as well as online from Amazon.

 How to Make Roasted Eggplant Dip - Moutabal?